deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

    ![GCP Billing Account Management](../screenshots/34_gcp_billing_account_management_list.png)

-4. Create a new billing account if needed
+4. Create a new billing account if needed (requires credit card)

    ![GCP Create New Billing Account](../screenshots/35_gcp_create_new_billing_account_form.png)

+> 💡 **Note:** You may need to add a credit card to move into Tier 1 billing, which is required for Gemini API access.

 5. Confirm your billing setup with free trial credit